-- SQL Query Text Window: A screen to type SQL queries. - Run Query: Button to execute the query entered in the SQL Query Window. - Console Window: The console window where messages related to processing are displayed. - Help: Displays the on line help. - OK: If this check-box is checked, only the file name from the A will be appended to the Base Path. - Apply rule to all documents: Closes the main "Database Connection" window.
+- SQL Query Text Window: A screen to type SQL queries. - Run Query: Button to execute the query entered in the SQL Query Window. - Console Window: The console window where messages related to processing are displayed. - Help: Displays the on line help. - OK: Closes the main "Database Connection" window.